klmanion/dotfiles-old/README.md

 repository in your home directory.
 If you would like to keep and customize these dotfiles pass the installer the `--copy` option, and it will copy them using `cp` instead of linking them with `ln -s`.
-This sets the method for all the files, so the more graceful solution, should one not desire all the dotfiles be copied, is to install with the copy command then delete the backups before restoring.
+This sets the method for all the files, so the most graceful solution, should one desire some but not all the dotfiles be copied, is to install with the copy command then delete the backups before restoring.